CezarAug/challenge-api-demo/readme.md

 - Checkstyle: A more fine tune in some configurations (Javadoc for instance)
 - Spring Security: Create an authorization provider and use a proper JWT.
 - Tracing: Configure Micrometer Tracing (Previously Known as Spring Cloud Sleuth)
+- GitHub Actions: Add actions for coverage reports, so PR reviewers can see the status without checking build logs.

 ## Original Readme info